 I will assume that you have a normal kitchen, with knives, cutting boards, and the like.
 If not, well, not to judge, but perhaps you were a bit hasty getting into the whole parenthood thing?

-Notice, all you need before cooking with it is to 1) put water into the main compartment (usually one cup of water, or however much water it takes to fill it to the line that says "1"), and 2) plug it in.
+- Water.
+It goes into the main compartment (usually one cup of water, or however much water it takes to fill it to the line labeled 1).

-Important note: Even if you already have a rice cooker, you may be missing one thing that you absolutely need to have: a steamer compartment.
+Important Note: Even if you already have a rice cooker, you may be missing one thing that you absolutely need to have: a steamer compartment.
 This is (usually) a plastic compartment that rests above the main metal compartment where the rice and water normally go.
 It suspends food above the steaming water so that it can be cooked.
-Here is a picture of what I mean:

-After doing a bit of research, I found out that they often cost twice as much as a rice cooker (or more), they don't let you make very much food at once (many make just single servings), and they can't be easily used to make anything else--like adult food--once your baby is old enough to start eating anything other than mushed fruit or vegetables.
+After doing a bit of research, I found out that they often cost twice as much as a rice cooker, they don't let you make very much food at once (many make just single servings), and they can't be easily used to make anything else—like adult food—once your baby is old enough to start eating anything other than mushed fruit or vegetables.

 If you're dealing with apples, pears, peaches, mangoes, etc., simply peel and core, and chop into at least fourths if not smaller.